bwysocki/DesignPatterns/README.md

 Facade - Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.
 There is a need for simplified interface to overall functionality of a complex subsystem.
 In object behind the interface use internally instances of different independent abstract/interface types.

+Flyweight - object that minimizes memory use by sharing as much data as possible with other similar objects.
+You can think of it like object that can be cached.
+Simple repeated representation (new objects) would use an unacceptable amount of memory.
+Create objects that can be shared with others (no shared state).
+Example: Integer and cached values between -128 and 127